Russia is suspected of jamming navigation on EU leader’s plane above Bulgaria, an official says

-The plane landed safely in Plovdiv airport and von der Leyen will continue her planned tour of the European Union’s nations bordering Russia and Belarus, said the commission's spokesperson Arianna Podestà.
+The plane landed safely at Plovdiv airport and von der Leyen will continue her planned tour of European Union’s nations in the east, said commission spokesperson Arianna Podestà.

 “We can indeed confirm that there was GPS jamming,” said Podestà.
 “We have received information from the Bulgarian authority that they suspect that this was due to blatant interference by Russia.”

+The incident with von der Leyen’s plane is the latest in a series involving suspected Russian electronic interference with GPS satellite navigation.
+For months, countries bordering Russia — including Finland, Latvia, Lithuania and Estonia — have warned of increased electronic activity interfering with flights, ships and drones.
+Russian authorities did not immediately reply to requests for comment.

-Von der Leyen, a fierce critic of Russian President Vladimir Putin and Moscow’s war in Ukraine, is on a four-day tour of the EU nations bordering Russia and its ally Belarus.
+Von der Leyen, a fierce critic of Russian President Vladimir Putin and Moscow’s war in Ukraine, is on a four-day tour of much of the EU's eastern flank, visiting Lithuania, Finland, Estonia, Latvia, Poland, Romania, and Bulgaria.

 “This incident actually underlines the urgency of the mission that the president is carrying out in the front-line member states," Podestà said.